angristan/awesome-stars/README.md

 - [arcticicestudio/nord-iterm2](https://github.com/arcticicestudio/nord-iterm2) - An arctic, north-bluish clean and elegant iTerm2 color scheme.
 - [zimmertr/TKS](https://github.com/zimmertr/TKS) - Enable enthusiasts and administrators alike to easily provision highly available and production-ready Kubernetes clusters on Proxmox VE.
 - [travis-ci/travis-ci](https://github.com/travis-ci/travis-ci) - Free continuous integration platform for GitHub projects.
-- [judge2020/Actual-Domain-Prices](https://github.com/judge2020/Actual-Domain-Prices) - The real cost of each TLD (top-level-domain).
-Find out how much your registrar marks up your domain prices.
 - [drone-plugins/drone-base](https://github.com/drone-plugins/drone-base) - Base image used by the plugins
 - [iJackUA/awesome-vagrant](https://github.com/iJackUA/awesome-vagrant) - A curated list of awesome Vagrant resources, plugins, tutorials and other nice things.
 - [minimaxir/hacker-news-undocumented](https://github.com/minimaxir/hacker-news-undocumented) - Some of the hidden norms about Hacker News not otherwise covered in the Guidelines and the FAQ.